Company headquarters and server location - both must be right for data protection

 Result & Recommendation

 Storing data on a server that is located in the EU is not a silver bullet that magically takes care of all data protection requirements.
-The decisive factor is that the company operating the servers or the cloud must also be able to comply with the requirements for the commissioned processing of personal data.
-This will hardly ever be the case with US companies, even if they use European subsidiaries.
+The decisive factor is that the company operating the servers, or the cloud must also be able to comply with the requirements for the commissioned processing of personal data.
+And for that, not just the server location but also the seat of the operating company – and their holding or parent company – need to be considered.

 Wherever practical, European operators should therefore be selected.